cristianoliveira/nixpkgs/README.md

-# nixpkgs
+# [C]ristian [O]liveira nixpkgs

-My collection of nix packages to install my packages on any machine.
+My collection of packages distributed as a nix flake.

 ## Usage